 Net Promoter Score Survey usually referred as NPS survey is a quick and easy survey, which usually takes taking 15-20 seconds to fill.
 It very effective compared to surveys that require 15-20 minutes of time.
 In addition to the ultimate question, adding a follow-up question about the reason for the score makes it even more powerful.
 It gives a clear direction to the follow-up actions to be taken.
+You can quickly conduct the Net Promoter Score Survey through the Net Promoter Score Software.

 The Net Promoter Score Survey is very dynamic and any organization that is willing to implement the NPS survey has the opportunity to perform the survey process in one of two ways: Transactional and Relationship.
 Which approach/type of survey would be best for your organization will depend upon certain things like your organization type, the number of customers and your customer lifecycle etc. For making your choice of NPS survey type easy, we have elaborated both the approaches below -